3D scanning solutions

 Restoration

-Before and after photographs can offer you a good look at the effects of renovation, restoration, or refurbishing work done within a room, but 3D room scanning takes this up to the next level, giving you a 360-degree interactive look in and around the room, from virtually any vantage point.
+Before and after photographs can offer you a good look at the effects of renovation, restoration, or refurbishing work done within a room, but combining high-res photos with top-quality scan data takes 3D room scanning to the next level, giving you a 360-degree interactive look in and around the room, with true-to-life color and unbeatable texture, from virtually any vantage point.

 Time and accuracy